On Graph Odd Edge-Colorings and Odd Edge-Coverings: Introduction

 Now we move to graph coverability.
 Pyber also inquired in~\cite{pyber1991covering} whether three colors are sufficient to give an odd edge-covering for any simple graph $G$, a question later confirmed by M\'atrai~\cite{matrai2006covering}. \begin{theorem}(\cite{matrai2006covering}) For any connected simple graph $G$, $\text{cov}_{\text{odd}}(G)\leq 3$. \end{theorem}

-This result was later partially generalized by Petru{\v{s}}evski and {\v{S}}krekovski~\cite{petruvsevski2019coverability} to multigraphs.
-Moreover, as a connection between $\chi_{\text{odd}}'(G)$ and $\text{cov}_{\text{odd}}(G)$, as well as a tool to obtain more structural information about edge-colorings and edge-coverings, Petru{\v{s}}evski and {\v{S}}krekovski~\cite{petruvsevski2019coverability} defined the overlapping function.
-More precisely, for an edge-covering $\phi: E(G)\to 2^{[k]}\backslash \emptyset$, let $\text{ovl}(\phi)$ be the sum of sizes of all images under $\phi$ that are not singletons.
+This result was later generalized by Petru{\v{s}}evski and {\v{S}}krekovski~\cite{petruvsevski2019coverability} to multigraphs, by characterizing which multigraphs are odd $3$-edge-coverable.
+In addition, as a connection between $\chi_{\text{odd}}'(G)$ and $\text{cov}_{\text{odd}}(G)$, as well as a tool for obtaining more structural information about edge colors and edges, Petru{\v{s}}evski and {\v{S}}krekovski~\cite{petruvsevski2019coverability} defined the overlapping function.
+In more detail, for a $3$-edge-covering $\phi: E(G)\to 2^{[k]}\backslash \emptyset$, let $\text{ovl}(\phi)$ be the sum of sizes of all images under $\phi$ that are not singletons.
 The following are some examples of the values of the function $\text{ovl}(\phi)$:

 Given a graph $G$ with $\text{cov}_{\text{odd}}(G)\leq 3$, define